jenpetsmit/tk_wiki/wiki.md

 **Prefetch Tool Benefits**
 - Downloads all the information needed to transform the data to the format needed.
-  - Once data is downloaded to your local computer or Cloud-based computer, use Toolkit tools to convert the accessions from .sra or .sralite to the desired format.
+  - Once data is _prefetched_ to your local computer or Cloud-based computer, use Toolkit tools to convert the accessions from .sra or .sralite to the desired format.
 - If network connectivity is interrupted, the Prefetch tool resumes the download rather than starting over.
 - [Read more here](https://github.com/ncbi/sra-tools/wiki/HowTo:-Access-SRA-Data)